deployKF/website/content/guides/dependencies/istio.md

 Here are examples of the two different types of "Gateway" in Istio:

-??? example "Example: _Gateway Deployment_"
+??? code "Example - _Gateway Deployment_"

     The following `Deployment` will be automatically mutated by Istio to include an Envoy proxy sidecar container: